Richard-Chimama/phone-contact-html-css/README.md

 # phone-contact-html-css
-The program is a clone of phone app in the Iphone.
+This project is a clone of the iPhone's Phone app interface.
-The program does only present the user interface of the phone app.
+It provides a visual representation of the phone app's user interface but does not include any interactive functionality.
-The program is fully HTML and CSS.
+The entire project is built using only HTML and CSS.

 ![Phone App](img/phone-app.png?raw=true "Iphone Phone App")